earwig/mwparserfromhell/README.rst

         text = page.get()
         return mwparserfromhell.parse(text)

-If you're not using a library, you can parse any page using the following code (via the API_)::
+If you're not using a library, you can parse any page using the following Python 3 code (via the API_)::

     import json